Ikiza: Hutu uprising

 Between 20:00 and 21:00 on 29 April, Hutu militants began a series of attacks in Bujumbura and across the southern provinces of Rumonge, Nyanza-Lac and Bururi.
 In each location, the rebels coalesced around a group of individuals that wore a "uniform" of black shirts, tattoos, red headbands or white enamel pots splashed with red paint.
 They operated in bands of about 10–30 individuals and were armed with automatic weapons, machetes, and spears.
 The militants were joined by Zairean exiles, commonly dubbed "Mulelists".
 Burundi was home to thousands of Zairean exiles who were culturally distinct from other members of Burundian society but had grievances against the Groupe de Bururi and were receptive to the incitement against Micombero's regime.
 The Mulelist label recalled the name of Pierre Mulele, who had led a rebellion in central Zaire from 1964 to 1965.
 In reality, the Zairean rebels who fought alongside the Hutu militants were mostly the former followers of Gaston Soumialot, who had led a similar rebellion in eastern Zaire during the same time period.
 The rebels targeted Tutsis and committed numerous atrocities, as well as burning homes and slaughtering cattle.
+Despite these ethnic killings, researcher Nigel Watt argued that the insurgents initially hoped to gain the support of Tutsi monarchists who were upset over Ntare's arrest.

 In Bururi, the rebels murdered all military and civilian authorities.
 Upon capturing armories in Rumonge and Nyanza-Lac, the militants killed every Tutsi person they encountered and a number of Hutus who refused to join them.
 The meeting of provincial officials in Rumonge was still ongoing when the attacks began.
 The rebels killed 12 officials, but Yande and Albert Shibura, who had been leading the conference, managed to shoot their way out of the meeting hall and escape to Bujumbura.
 Hutu and Tutsi peasants in the town of Vyanda jointly attempted to resist the militants.
 Missionaries estimated that the rebels murdered 800–1,200 Tutsis and Hutus between 29 April and 5 May, with most victims being Tutsis.
 Academic René Lemarchand cited 1,000–2,000 Tutsi deaths as a "plausible estimate".
 After taking control in the south, the rebels regrouped in Vyanda and declared the creation of the "République de Martyazo".
 Within their territory the rebels hoisted a red and green flag and subjected captured Tutsis to "people's tribunals".